Skip to main content

 Get involved

 This website will showcase the many events and activities taking place across the globe to mark the day.
 As the campaign draws nearer, these pages will shine a spotlight on what's happening in your country.
-You'll also be able to discover the plans of Safer Internet Day supporters, and find contacts and resources to help you contribute to a better internet, not just on SID but all year through.
+You'll also be able to discover the plans of Safer Internet Day supporters, and find contacts and resources to help you contribute.

 The next Safer Internet Day (SID) will take place in February 2025 with a theme of “Together for a better internet”.
 A global day of focus will take place on Tuesday 11 February, with celebratory events taking place across the globe, throughout the whole month.
 Through this campaign, we call upon all stakeholders to join together to make the internet a safer and better place for all, and especially children and young people.